 Fresh raspberry - Easier to cook, throw everything in all at once.

-Frozen raspberry - Have to thaw them first, and then cook together with the rest of ingredients.
+Frozen raspberries - Have to thaw them first, and then cook them together with the rest of the ingredients.

 Yes, this cheesecake is super creamy as you can see from the pictures.
 Luscious!

-I don't like solid texture from no-bake cheesecakes.
+I don't like the solid texture of no-bake cheesecakes.
 Nope, I really don't.

 The solid texture, depending on what flavour of cheesecakes, usually is from using a certain amount of a firming agent.
 It can be gelatine powder, gelatine sheets or agar-agar.